iterative/katacoda-scenarios/get-started/stages/02-adding-a-stage.md

 > guarantee that the outputs will be produced/changed by the command, it only
 > checks whether these outputs have changed.

-In order to see the stages in a project, you can use:
+See the stages in the project:

 `dvc stage list`{{execute}}